Flynn, Mensah help SDSU beat Grand Canyon, 86-61 - WHIZ News

 BIG PICTURE

-Grand Canyon: Coach Dan Majerle was unhappy with his players most of the night.
+Grand Canyon: Majerle was unhappy with his players most of the night.
 To make things worse, Mitchell made a nice shot during SDSU’s big run and then said something to the former NBA player, who jumped out of his seat.
 A referee said, “I’ll take care of this,” and whistled Mitchell for a technical.
+“He just made a shot, like any college athlete does, and turns around and acts like he’s Michael Jordan,” Majerle said.
+“Nobody said anything to him.
+Nice turnaround jumper.
+Very nice.
+Very impressive.
+Good.
+It’s just the culture of kids today.”

+Said Dutcher: “I told Matt, ‘Don’t do it again.’
+Emotion’s part of the game and I want it played emotionally but we have to play smart.
+I know Dan wasn’t very happy.
+I wouldn’t be either so I can understand that.”

 San Diego State: The Aztecs are off to their first 3-0 start since their NCAA Tournament season of 2014-15.
 It has advanced to the NCAAs each of the last three times it started 3-0.